Ssekidde38/Ssekidde/README.md

-Download or copy the ssekidde.java file ssekidde.java.
+Download or copy the ssekidde.java file.

 Open the main activity and instancetiate the Ssekidde classs.